 All of this information can be broken down by age and sex, a wide range of other characteristics (e.g. disability by ethnic group) and for small areas within the city (down to the over 400 Output Areas in Oxford).
 Selected data from the 2011 Census is published on our Statistics About Oxford webpages, much of which was originally downloaded from the ONS Nomis website.
 There is an excellent tool on Nomis which allows users to select the data and the geographic area which is required.

 Alternative sources are the Neighbourhood Statistics and Office for National Statistics websites.
 The Office for National Statistics have also developed some interactive maps and charts and detailed analysis of the Census stories.

 Statistics from previous censuses

 You can read this short document which describes how Oxford has changed since the first Census in 1801.

 A view of Oxford through the Censuses, from 1801 to 2001 (13kB PDF)

 You can view some historical census returns including ones from Charlotte Bronte, Sir Winston Churchill and Karl Marx on the Census Hall of Fame website.

-A decision on the future replacement of the Census is due to be made by Parliament in 2014.
+The consultation closes on December 13th.
+The UK Statistics Authority will then make a recommendation to Parliament, who will make the final decision in 2014.
 More information about the Beyond 2011 project, including progress updates and research reports, is available on the Office for National Statistics website.